jessebl/vsuite/README.md

 ## Quick Start

 For more detailed documentation, check the wiki as it evolves.
+Also see the [demo](https://asciinema.org/a/0P06UgeiTM6EL4R8jbYdz7D7j) for an example of this quick start.

 vsuite uses the concept of a project directory, in which you have various vsuite docs (which are simple [pandoc